top of page

 Processing

+With winter being quite void of colour, I decided to do some heavier processing to make the squirrels stand out against the background.
 The two examples below show "Before & After" an edit.
-The first image being an unprocessed RAW image (iso 3200) and the second one being first run through DxO PureRAW 3 to reduce the noise.
+The first image being an unprocessed RAW image (iso 1600) and the second one being first run through DxO PureRAW 3 to reduce the noise.
 I then did the following edits:

 • Cloned out distracting details